 Builders usually offer early-bird discounts to buyers who purchase a unit in their new development during the soft launch.
 These discounts range from 5% to 15%, which will make your new leasehold condo an even better deal.

-If you want to get into a great development in a prime location early, check out the Jalan Tembusu new launch.
+If you want to get into a great development in a prime location early, check out the Tembusu Grand.
 These luxury leasehold condos are near shops, restaurants, MRT stations, schools, and hospitals.
 The community has numerous amenities including tennis courts, swimming pools, and outdoor pavilions.
 And if you register for the early bird preview, you’ll be among the first buyers and enjoy perks like 0% commission and direct developer discounts.

 Leasehold Properties Have Higher Rental Yields